Physician · Founder · Security & Capital Architect · Libyan-Canadian

 VIEW TOPICS & REEL →

-Peace & Security · Women's Leadership
+Peace & Security · Local Legitimacy

-Founded at 21 during revolution
+Founded at 21 during the revolution

-I founded Voice of Libyan Women at 21, in the middle of the Libyan revolution, building a movement across 35+ cities and creating the Noor Campaign.
 The women holding communities together during bombardment have the clearest vision of what peace requires.
-That's the conviction that's shaped fifteen years of work.
-I shaped four UN Security Council processes across fifteen years of work on women, peace, and security.
-A body of work Human Rights Watch named as a turning point in women's rights globally.
+I shaped four UN Security Council processes across 16 years of work on women, peace, and security.
+This body of work was recognized by Human Rights Watch as a turning point in the global movement for women's rights.

 II.
 Survival is the first act of security.

 III.
-Faith-aligned capital is development infrastructure.
+Trust is security infrastructure.

-IV.
-Governance is design.
+V. Governance is design.

 Co-architect · 193 countries · Trillions aligned

-Trillions in global capital move according to frameworks that someone, somewhere, designed.
-I've spent my career making sure those rooms include the people the frameworks will affect: co-architecting the Sustainable Development Goals with a focus on Goal 16 (Peace, Justice, and Strong Institutions), and serving as UN High-Level Commissioner on Health, Employment, and Economic Growth.
+I've spent nearly two decades making sure those rooms include the people the frameworks will affect: co-architecting the Sustainable Development Goals with a focus on Goal 16 (Peace, Justice, and Strong Institutions), and serving as UN High-Level Commissioner on Health, Employment, and Economic Growth.

 That work reframed health workers as economic infrastructure (and the health workforce as one of the largest engines of women's employment and inclusive growth globally), shaping recommendations targeting 40 million new health sector jobs.
 I was appointed UN SDG Advocate by two successive Secretaries-General.